 - A Virgin 1:11 with 8:8-9.
 Virgins were adorned.

 - A virgin that was taught love by her mother.
 7:

 - Outside the covenant 1:7-8 In slavery “beside the flocks of Solomon’s friends” but not in and among their fellowship but wanted to be.
 She wanted peace and rest near the shepherd Messiah.
 How could two walk together unless they be in agreement, A gentile was so far apart from a Jew that they could never be in agreement on any of the main principles of God and life.
-A Gentile woman would hate to love her husband as God intends because she is only selfish and doesn’t have love in her heart therefore no ability or power to love.
-Song 8:5-7.
+A cursed Gentile woman would hate to love and submit to her husband as God intends.
+Nor would she have the power or ability to truly love with a love described in Song 8:5-7.
 She would have been considered unclean, yet since she had a love as strong as death and unquenchable in her heart she was holy, set apart to do God’s will in marriage.

-- By the time she smells Solomon’s anointing oils she is Gentile with a circumcised heart with the Love of God upon it.
+- By the time she smells Solomon’s anointing oils she is Gentile with a circumcised heart.
 She goes from being a hated enemy to being an accepted friend. “my friend” 1:5-9

 - Even though a Gentile, alien or foreigner she was still to keep the Law.

 “Seven days there shall be no leaven found in your houses; for whoever eats what is leavened, that person shall be cut off from the congregation of Israel, whether he is an alien or a native of the land.”

 - She was a keeper of someone else’s vineyard and not her own.
 Rightfully owned by another. ?What does he have to do in order to free her?
 1:6 She needs redemption.

 - She was not only a vine keeper but also a shepherdess.
 Song 1:8

 - She was being treated like a prostitute 1:7